eddiesigner/sketch-map-generator/README.md

 #### With Sketch Toolbox

-1. Look for "Map Generator" in Sketch Toolbox
+1. Look for "Sketch Map Generator" in Sketch Toolbox
 2. Click on "Install"

 #### Manual